loginom/admin-guide-l10n/data-en/licenses/usb-upgrade.md

 The most convenient way of the electronic dongle memory upgrade is the remote programming of the dongle memory using GrdTRU.exe software.

-> **Important**: It is required to cllose all Loginom modules before the dongle memory upgrade.
+> **Important**: It is required to close all Loginom modules before the dongle memory upgrade.

 Loginom user must perform the following actions prior to the remote programming of the dongle memory using GrdTRU.exe software: